ibm-messaging/mq-golang-jms20/README.md

 The IBM MQ client on which this library depends is supported on Linux and Windows, and is [now available for development use on MacOS](https://developer.ibm.com/messaging/2019/02/05/ibm-mq-macos-toolkit-for-developers/)).

 1. Install Golang
-    - This library has been validated with Golang v1.11.4.
+    - This library has been validated with Golang v1.11.4 and v1.12.9.
 If you don't have Golang installed on your system you can [download it here](https://golang.org/doc/install) for MacOS, Linux or Windows
 2. Install 'dep' to manage the dependent packages
     - See [Installation instructions](https://github.com/golang/dep#installation) for details
 3. Install the MQ Client library